amansson/assignment/readme.md

 3. **User Interface:** Is the interface user-friendly and intuitive?
 Are the messages displayed appropriately, including the low inventory warning?
 4. **Error Handling:** How does the application handle potential issues such as network errors when fetching the data?

+## Done

+When finished create a Pull Request to the main branch.

 ## Additional Consideration

 Try to spend between 2-4 hours, don't worry should you not finish every task.